International Dispute Settlement

 Course Content

-How do States settle their disputes?
-When can they bring other States before international courts and tribunals – and when may these hear cases?
+How can States settle their disputes?
+How have the mechanisms of dispute settlement on the international level developed historically?
+When can States bring other States before international courts and tribunals – and when may these bodies hear cases?
 How do proceedings in international fora look like?
 What are the effects of decisions rendered by international courts and tribunals?
 Do States follow them, can they be enforced, and can they have an impact even if they are not complied with?

 Restricted Enrollment